New Tamar River Crossing

 We are currently doing a feasibility study into a second Tamar River crossing between the East Tamar Highway and the West Tamar Highway.

-In March 2019, the Tasmanian Government committed to the implementation of the Launceston and Tamar Valley Traffic Vision (the Vision).
+In March 2019, we implemented the Launceston and Tamar Valley Traffic Vision (the Vision).
 The Vision includes a suite of projects to address congestion and improve safety and travel time reliability on the Launceston and Tamar Valley road network.

 A key commitment in the Vision was to start the planning, design, costing and Stage 1 building for a new Tamar River crossing between the East Tamar Highway at Newnham, and the West Tamar Highway, north of Cormiston Road.